brendt/stitcher.io/src/content/blog/2020-07-08-php-8-match-or-switch.md

 ][$line] ?? 'no match';
 ```

-This technique will also execute all regex functions first, again decreasing performance.
-So you're better off with `match`, in those cases.
+There's one big caveat though: this technique will execute all regex functions first, decreasing performance.
+A good argument for `match`.

 ## Throwing exceptions